All your Chicago BLS, ACLS, and PALS questions answered

 To add BLS to an ACLS or PALS class, just click the "Add BLS to ACLS/PALS Full class" button at the top of either the ACLS or PALS page.
 This will extend your ACLS or PALS course by 30 minutes.

 Absolutely!
 Simply add the course(s) to your cart, check out, and then send the name and email address of any additional student to us at help(at)trainchicagoheart.org.
-They will then receive an email from AHA with a confirmation of the course type, course date, and course time, and will also receive reminders two and six days before class.

 The term "BLS for Healthcare Providers" was discontinued by AHA in 2015, and the name of the class and certification was changed to simply "BLS" (Basic Life Support).
 If your school or workplace told you to get a "BLS for Healthcare Providers" certification, please encourage them to update their terminology to "BLS."
 We are also happy to contact them for you and make that suggestion.

 There is no such thing as a "BLS for Non-healthcare Providers" class.
 Instead, the AHA course that is designed for laypersons is called "HeartSaver CPR."
 That being said, anyone can take a BLS course.
 Even though it includes more information than the HeartSaver class, there are no pre-requisites for BLS enrollment.

 After you have passed all requirements of your course, you will receive an email from AHA that allows you to go through the process to claim and download your eCard.
 This email may take a couple hours to arrive to your inbox.
 AHA's eCard system will ask you accept their terms and fill out an optional survey, and then you may download your eCard in two different formats, which you can email to a school or employer, or upload to a job application.